Linqqqqqq/Psych_420_SOM/README.md

 The repository contains Python implementations of Kohonen's Self-Organizing Map (SOM) developed for a psychology course project.
-The goal is to translate the mathematical formulation of SOMs into working code and demonstrate their behaviour in a simplified setting.
+The goal is to translate the mathematical formulation of SOMs into working code and demonstrate their behaviour in a simplified manner.

 ## Files
 - som_1D_model.py -> core 1D SOM implementation